DimitriGilbert/wordpress-plugin-framework/README.md

 ### Creating abilities

-You can create your own abilities to make the framework better suited for your need.
+You can create your own abilities to make the framework better suited for your needs.

-Create an ability once, reuse it in ALL you plugins !
+Create an ability once, reuse it in ALL your plugins !

 ```php
 Trait MyAbility {